drachenwald/dun-in-mara/events/2026/strawberry-raid-v/index.md

 Non-member Day trip only (Adult - IN ADVANCE ONLY): €25
 Non-member Day trip only (Youth, age 6-18 - IN ADVANCE ONLY): €20
 Non-member Day trip only (Child, under 6 IN ADVANCE ONLY): €5
+--> Not a member yet?
+Become one!
+[Click here to sign up](https://membermojo.co.uk/scauk)

 Please find our [cancellation policy here](https://duninmara.org/about/cancellation.md).

 <a name="featuredtrainer"></a>
 ## Featured Trainer